Excess Flow Valve Benefits

 - 100% of all UMAC Valve assemblies are factory tested to meet or exceed DOT 192.381 Performance standards

 - Accommodates pressures from 5 psi to 1000 psi*

 - Diameter sizes available from 1/2" to 2"

 - Service line capacities from residential to commercial loads

 - Compatible with fittings and piping materials from most manufacturers

-- Safeguard utilities against unwarranted negative publicity and excessive liabilities that result from gas leak emergencies
+- Safeguards utilities against unwarranted negative publicity and excessive liabilities caused by emergency gas leaks

-- Save time and money by reducing the number of emergency situations
+- Saves time and money by reducing the frequency of emergency situations